 While training communities to identify the signs of suicide risk is important, it is not enough to effectively reduce the suicide rate.
 Legislation must be passed that requires all mental health professionals and primary care physicians to receive training in evidence-based, assessment, management, intervention, and treatment of suicide risk.
 Because, everyone deserves a life worth living.

-CAMS-care offers training courses and materials for individuals and organizations.
-Our products allow professionals to earn CE credits to meet your state’s CE requirements:
+CAMS-care offers training courses and materials for individuals and organizations in Hawai’i.
+Our products also allow professionals to earn CE credits to meet your state’s CE requirements:

-We also provide on-site Role-Play Training, Consultation Calls, and host Education Days for more hands-on approaches to the CAMS framework.
+We also provide online and on-site Role-Play Training, Consultation Calls, and host Education Days for more hands-on approaches to the CAMS framework.